prieznik/uade-ingSW-consultant_inventory/README.md

 Open it in your browser and confirm the app loads.

-📌 Next steps (Exercise 4)
+📌 Exercise 4

-Update the app to run on port 80.
+Updated the app to run on port 80.

-Migrate the database from SQLite → MySQL or PostgreSQL.
+Migrated the database from SQLite → MySQL or PostgreSQL.

-Push the updated project to your own GitHub repository.